pratham2530/newton-raphson-animation/README.md

 ## Notes

 ### Threading model
-Running the FFPMeg rendering in the main thread causes the UI to freeze.
+Running the FFMpeg rendering in the main thread causes the UI to freeze.
 Hence, the`start_render()` spawns the background, or worker, thread to render the animation while the main thread keeps rerunning to display the progress and stay responsive to the "stop" button.

 Streamlit only allows `st.session_state` writes from the main thread tracked via `ScriptRunContext`.